Asic-mjc/XGE_demo/README.md

 ## Run
 - Start the **bash mode**: open a terminal, `./startrun2.sh`.
 It will run 20000000 electrons which can be changed in run2.mac in the current terminal and generate a ROOT file under the build folder.
-- Start the **visulization mode**: open a terminal, `./startrun1.sh`.
+- Start the **QT (visulization) mode**: open a terminal, `./startrun0.sh`.
 It will open a QT to show the 3D model, it runs 30 electrons which can be changed at vis.mac.

 ## Grab or visualize the ROOT data
 - Open a bash terminal at the current directory of ROOT file, then input `root` to open a root environment, then type `TBrowser b` to open a ROOT GUI.
 Use `.q` to quit the ROOT environment in the current terminal.